-- If you have symptoms, your doctor will ask for a stool sample to be sent to the Laboratory for C. difficile testing - It is important to tell your Doctor if you have taken antibiotics in the last few months
+- If you have symptoms, your physician will ask for a stool sample to be sent to the Laboratory for testing. - It is important to tell your physician if you have taken antibiotics in the last few months.

 WHAT ARE THE MOST COMMON SYMPTOMS?